loopwerk/loopwerk.io/content/articles/2023-10-25-django-sessions-pre-delete.md

 ---
 tags: python, django
-summary: How do you delete baskets belonging to anonymous users when their sessions expires?
+summary: How do you delete baskets belonging to anonymous users when their sessions expire?
 It wasn't quite as simple as I thought.
 ---

 # Deleting anonymous users' baskets when their sessions expire